-On June 29, 2007, the Issuer entered into a legally binding agreement with Trophy Property Development L.P. ("Trophy Property") for the sale of 49% of Portspin Limited, a BVI company which has the right to develop Lot 116 of the Shanghai Taipingqiao project.
+On June 29, 2007, Shui On Development (Holding) Limited entered into a legally binding agreement with Trophy Property Development L.P. ("Trophy Property") for the sale of 49% of Portspin Limited, a BVI company which has the right to develop Lot 116 of the Shanghai Taipingqiao project.
 The transaction closed in July 2007.
 On December 17, 2008, Trophy Property transferred all its shares in Portspin Limited to Taipingqiao 116 Development Company Limited.